 - Finished Goods: Shoes, clothing, toys, furniture, appliances, electronics, automobiles, machinery, military vehicles, irrigation equipment, paper, solar panels

-Question 2: Where Can You Ship?
+Question 2: Where Can You Ship with Rail?

 You can ship products by rail pretty much anywhere in North America.
 Between the major railroads that operate in Canada, the United States and Mexico and smaller railroads in between, railroad tracks span the continent.
 Factor in ocean carriers and you can use rail to ship to virtually any destination worldwide.